If you’re considering bankruptcy as a means to get out from under overwhelming debt, you may be wondering what will happen to your car.

 Questions About Your Debt Resolution Options?

-Set up a free meeting with a member of our Debt Resolution Team.
+Set up a meeting with a member of our Debt Resolution Team.
 Call 303-688-0944 or schedule your case assessment online.

 Join our private Facebook group to learn more helpful debt resolution tips.

 Many people are concerned about their vehicles when filing for bankruptcy, and rightfully so.

 Our vehicles get us to and from work, to run errands, to pick up kids, etc. So I often get asked but what happens if I’m current on my car payment and I file a bankruptcy?

 Well, in reality you have about three different choices.

 First Option – Keep Your Car through Debt Reaffirmation

 First, you can choose to keep paying your car payment per usual and reaffirm the debt after you file your bankruptcy.

 This is usually the recommended option if you want to ensure that you can keep your car.

 What is Debt Reaffirmation?